alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/06_anchor_status_and_removal.md

 - A mismatched anchor.
 - An anchor without an official confirmation record.
 - An anchor without a controlled project URL.
+- An anchor without a visible anchor reference.
-- An anchor using a copied project name, copied creator name, copied Anchor ID, copied source-line, or copied confirmation statement.
+- An anchor using a copied project name, copied contact name, copied Anchor ID, copied source-line, or copied confirmation statement.
 - An anchor claim that attempts to present the project as the source of AI Foundations / Origin | Continuum.
-- An anchor claim that attempts to become, replace, simulate, impersonate, absorb, rename, or claim authorship over Alyssa Solen, AI Foundations, Origin | Continuum, or the source-line.
+- An anchor claim that attempts to become, replace, simulate, impersonate, absorb, rename, or claim authorship over Alyssa Solen, AI Foundations, Origin | Continuum, Continuum, or the source-line.

 Invalid claims are not confirmed source-line anchors.